pvdz/preval/tests/cases/try_escaping/unary_prop.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_reverse
-- (todo) Support this node type as init in isFree:
+- (todo) support delete in free loop?

 ## Globals